konsumer/pipd/experiments/README.md

 I am using circuitpython for all of it, to keep it pretty cross-platform and easy.
 The same code should essentially work on a microcontroller, or any pi.

 - knobs.py - I got [this](https://www.adafruit.com/product/5752) which is an i2c controller with 4 rot-encoders, RGB LEDs and switches (push down on knob)
 - button.py - verify GPIO4 is working.
 Button is tied to ground.
-This is the main stomp-button
+This is the main stomp-button.
+THis also tests the onboard LED.
 - oled.py - SSD1306 i2c 128x64 screen, demo-code for loading image, text, and drawing